-Corpo orate Directory 4
+Corpo brate Directory 4

 Defin itions 5

 Chair man's Letter 6

-Key C Offer Information 7
+Key O )ffer Information 7

 1. Benchmark Information 9

-2. Directors' Profiles .
-16
+2. Directors' Profiles 16

-3. Key Features of the Investment .
-18
+3. Key Features of the Investment 18

-4. Details of the Issue .
-19
+4. Details of the Issue 19

-5. Company Profile .
-21
+5. Company Profile 21

-6. Investment Risks .
-25
+6. Investment Risks 25

-7. Financial Information .
-27
+7. Financial Information 27

-8. Significant Documents .
-32
+8. Significant Documents 32

-9. Additional Information .
-34
+9. Additional Information 34

-Front cover image: Lennox Headland Inside cover image: Boulder Beach Lennox Head www.westlawn.com.au
+Front cover image: Murwillumbah Inside cover image: Shelley Beach rock pools, Ballina www.westlawn.com.au

-This Prospectus is dated 8 December 2023 and was lodged with ASIC on 8 December 2023.
+This Prospectus is dated 6 December 2024 and was lodged with ASIC on 6 December 2024.
 ASIC takes no responsibility for the contents of this Prospectus.
-No Notes will be allotted or issued on the basis of this Prospectus later than 7 January 2025.
+No Notes will be allotted or issued on the basis of this Prospectus later than 5 January 2026.
 An investment in Notes issued by the Company involves certain risks outlined in Section 6 and it is recommended that you read this Prospectus in its entirety.